Fluctuating landscapes and heavy tails in animal behavior

-In fact, much of the success of statistical mechanics relies on the identification of slowly varying macroscopic modes, which, through a time-scale separation, depend only statistically on the microscopic details of the dynamics.
-Finding such order parameters, however, is typically not a simple task, and requires a build-up of intuition that is often not accessible for far-from-equilibrium systems as encountered in biology.
-Nonetheless, we leverage the notion of time scale separation to search for such slowly-varying collective variables and show that it is possible to build tractable reduced-order models directly from imaging data of behaving animals.
-Additionally, through a combination of data analysis and theory, we show that the ever-changing nature of biological systems, which evolve at a wide range of time scales, provides a minimal yet sufficient mechanism for generating heavy-tailed statistics.
+Much of statistical mechanics relies on the identification of such slowly varying macroscopic modes, which, through a time-scale separation, depend only statistically on microscopic details.
+Identifying macroscopic modes may not be a simple task, though, and it requires intuition often not immediate for far-from-equilibrium systems as encountered in biology.
+Here, we leverage the notion of slowly varying collective variables to motivate our introduction of reduced-order models directly from imaging data of behaving animals.